KoolRick/minishell/README.md

 ```
 set [variable[value...]]
 ```
-Assigns value to the enviroment values.
+Assigns value to the environment values.
 If **variable** is given but no **value** it will show the value of **variable** in case both **variable** and **value** are given , it will set **value** to the **variable**.
-If no arguments are given it will show all the enviroment variables and its values.
+If no arguments are given it will show all the environment variables and its values.

 ## read
 #### run:
 ```
 read variable [variable...]
 ```
-Assigns value to the enviroment values.
+Assigns value to the environment values.
 It modded version of set.
-This method can assing value to multiple variable in the same command.
+This method can assign value to multiple variable in the same command.
 It uses spaces and tabulators to divide the token for the variables and values.
-It will assign the first word to the first variable, the second word to the second so goes on until last varible will have the rest of the words.
+It will assign the first word to the first variable, the second word to the second so goes on until last variable will have the rest of the words.

 ## Getting Started

-This project was inspired to make easier the billing of the consumption of each month of cloud services, in this case AWS.
-It was needed to extract manually from the pdf invoices to account for some credits AWs gives.

-So this script was created to eliminate this manual search avoding long efforts extracting this data, human error and saving time.

 ### Prerequisites